pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-9/index.md

 ### Hacktoberfest, what a success!

 Hacktoberfest was a great success!
-Thanks so much to all our active and new contributors for your hard work and to all the maintainers for creating so many good first issues.
+Thank you so much to all our active and new contributors for your hard work and to all the maintainers for creating so many good first issues.

 ### What else